corneliu-canvasslabs/npm_demo/README.md

 NPM Demo Project

 NodeJS project containing source code dependencies with known vulnerabilities.
-To be used with Canvass Labs source code analysis products.
+To be used with Canvass Labs source code analysis products for demo purposes.